ubports/docs.ubports.com/appdev/guides/dependencies.rst

 Clickable will install the specified package automatically for the target architecture inside the build container.
 An example can be found in `Guitar Tools' clickable.json <https://github.com/t-mon/guitar-tools/blob/master/clickable.json#L4>`_.

-If the library is not in the Ubuntu Repositories, but in a PPA, you can add the PPA to the clickable.json, too.
+If the library can be found in a PPA, you can add the PPA to the clickable.json, too.
 For example:

 .. code-block:: JSON
    :emphasize-lines: 3-5